nurih/monty-hall-simulator/README.md

 ![completed project](./gameshow-3doors.jpg "Simulator Picture")

+_The picture shows the game after final round.
+Two doors are open, one by the host (computer), and one by the player.
+This outcome shows 2 green planks, meaning 'Broccoli' : the player did *not* win the bacon!_

 The NodeBot session handed us a bag of parts, some easy starting point tutorials and ample tools and materials.
 Among the parts was a [Photon](https://store.particle.io/collections/photon) board, and a hello-world JavaScript file that used [johnny-five](https://www.npmjs.com/package/johnny-five) robotic framework, and [particle-io](https://www.npmjs.com/package/particle-io) libraries.